Swizec/nightowls/manuscript/factors-of-flow.md

 # About flow

-Ayrton Senna once described flow as
+Ayrton Senna's experience during a qualifying lap at Monaco's 1988 Grand Prix illustrates the importance of flow perfectly.

 > I was already on pole, and I just kept going.
 Suddenly I was nearly two seconds faster than anybody else, including my team mate with the same car.
 And suddenly I realised that I was no longer driving the car consciously.
-I was driving it by a kand of instinct, only it was a different dimension.
+I was driving it by a kind of instinct, only it was a different dimension.
 It was like I was in a tunnel.

 [That lap has been described as the greatest lap of Senna's career](http://youtube.com/watch?v=K9QH8-lKEYY).